uibcdf/Study_Group_MMGBSA/README.md

 Some rules to be all on the same page:

-- Papers will be named with a key string made up of the family name of the firs author, the publication year and the first work of the title.
+- Papers will be named with a key string made up of the family name of the firs author, the publication year and the first work of the title -all lowercase-.
 For instance, the paper entitled "Why me?" written by John Doe and published in 2020 will be referred to hereinafter as 'Doe2020Why'.

 - The papers' list found in the file 'HISTORY.md' is a tentative guide.
 Week by week the file has